Thousands of chickens crowded together in an industrial shed

-It’s true that producing beef has a hefty environmental impact.
+Producing beef has a hefty environmental impact.
 Forests are destroyed to provide grazing land and grow soya to produce cattle feed, which releases huge amounts of carbon.

-But chicken also has a huge impact.
+But chicken also has a significant impact.
 Around the world, the amount of chicken being eaten has rocketed, almost doubling in the last 30 years.
 Today, more chicken is eaten than beef, and there are billions of chickens being reared for eggs and meat.

 All these chickens need feeding.
 Most are kept in intensive factory farms, where they’re provided with processed, concentrated feed made largely from soya.
 Much of this soya comes from South America, grown in areas which, not long ago, were forests or savannahs.
 Now, they’re huge soya bean plantations.